Advanced features

 Encrypted playback

 ApsaraVideo VOD supports HLS standard encryption, Alibaba Cloud proprietary encryption, and DRM encryption.
-For instructions, see Play an encrypted video.
+Live video supports only DRM encryption.
+For more information, see Encrypted playback.

 Native RTS playback

-The SDK integrates the Native RTS SDK to implement low-latency live streaming.
+The iOS player SDK integrates the Native RTS SDK to enable low-latency live streaming.
 For more information, see Implement RTS-based stream pulling on iOS.

 References